shells01/BlueRibbonsLiveProject/README.md

 Samples of some code from my Live Project (open source) Live Project: Adding a new internal review feature to the Blue Ribbons Review website (blueribbonsreview.com)

-<b>index.cshtml</b>
+<b>DashboardIndex.cshtml</b>
 Customer dashboard for the Blue Ribbons website (incomplete).
 - made some visual revisions
-- added new tabs for the new internal review feature.
+- added 2 new tabs for the new internal review feature (BRR Deals, and BRR Reviews), to show the partial views ItemsToReview and InHouseReviews

 <b>DashboardController.cs</b>
 Controller for customer dashboard